adbar/htmldate/README.rst

 Context
 ~~~~~~~

-This module is part of methods to derive metadata from web documents in order to build text corpora for computational linguistic and NLP analysis, the original problem being that there are web pages for which neither the URL nor the server response provide a reliable way to date the document, i.e. find when it was first published and/or last modified.
+This module is part of methods to derive information from web documents in order to build text databases for research (chiefly linguistic analysis and natural language processing).
+There are web pages for which neither the URL nor the server response provide a reliable way to date the document, that is to find when it was first published and/or last modified.
 For more information:

+-  Barbaresi, A. "`Generic Web Content Extraction with Open-Source Software <https://corpora.linguistik.uni-erlangen.de/data/konvens/proceedings/papers/kaleidoskop/camera_ready_barbaresi.pdf>`_", Proceedings of KONVENS 2019, Kaleidoscope Abstracts, University of Erlangen, 2019.
--  Barbaresi, Adrien. "`The Vast and the Focused: On the need for domain-focused web corpora <https://ids-pub.bsz-bw.de/files/9025/Barbaresi_The_Vast_and_the_Focused_2019.pdf>`_", Proceedings of the `7th Workshop on Challenges in the Management of Large Corpora (CMLC-7) <http://corpora.ids-mannheim.de/cmlc-2019.html>`_, 2019.
+-  Barbaresi, A. "`The Vast and the Focused: On the need for domain-focused web corpora <https://ids-pub.bsz-bw.de/files/9025/Barbaresi_The_Vast_and_the_Focused_2019.pdf>`_", Proceedings of the `7th Workshop on Challenges in the Management of Large Corpora (CMLC-7) <http://corpora.ids-mannheim.de/cmlc-2019.html>`_, 2019.
--  Barbaresi, Adrien. "`Efficient construction of metadata-enhanced web corpora <https://hal.archives-ouvertes.fr/hal-01371704v2/document>`_", Proceedings of the `10th Web as Corpus Workshop (WAC-X) <https://www.sigwac.org.uk/wiki/WAC-X>`_, 2016.
+-  Barbaresi, A. "`Efficient construction of metadata-enhanced web corpora <https://hal.archives-ouvertes.fr/hal-01371704v2/document>`_", Proceedings of the `10th Web as Corpus Workshop (WAC-X) <https://www.sigwac.org.uk/wiki/WAC-X>`_, 2016.

 Kudos to...
 ~~~~~~~~~~~

--  `cchardet <https://github.com/PyYoshi/cChardet>`_, `ciso8601 <https://github.com/closeio/ciso8601>`_, `lxml <http://lxml.de/>`_, `dateparser <https://github.com/scrapinghub/dateparser>`_ (although it is a bit slow)
+-  `cchardet <https://github.com/PyYoshi/cChardet>`_, `ciso8601 <https://github.com/closeio/ciso8601>`_, `lxml <http://lxml.de/>`_, `dateparser <https://github.com/scrapinghub/dateparser>`_
 -  A few patterns are derived from `python-goose <https://github.com/grangier/python-goose>`_, `metascraper <https://github.com/ianstormtaylor/metascraper>`_, `newspaper <https://github.com/codelucas/newspaper>`_ and `articleDateExtractor <https://github.com/Webhose/article-date-extractor>`_.
 This module extends their coverage and robustness significantly.

 Contact
 ~~~~~~~

-See my `contact page <http://adrien.barbaresi.eu/contact.html>`_ for details.
+See this `contact page <http://adrien.barbaresi.eu/contact.html>`_ for details.